FlowDrop Agents and Node Session: Early-Stage Drupal AI Workflow Modules

 Adoption Notes

-- Expect breaking changes.
-The core FlowDrop project explicitly encourages feedback but warns to expect rapid iteration and breaking changes as it stabilizes.
+| Stability | Expect breaking changes.
+Core FlowDrop explicitly encourages feedback but warns of rapid iteration. |

 Recommended Next Steps Before Adoption